 But you’re not here for a list of benefits.
 You’re here to find a little inspiration from strategies that are proven to improve employee engagement—and we’ve got plenty of those!

 What exactly is employee engagement?

-Employee engagement is a very difficult thing to define, but the essence of it is a bit of a combination of:
+What is employee engagement?
+That’s quite a big question—employee engagement is a very difficult thing to define, but the essence of it is a bit of a combination of:

 - Job satisfaction

 - Motivation to perform

 - An emotional commitment to organisational goals